nfroidure/BugMeBack/README.md

 BugMeBack
 ============

-BugMeBack is a free GNU/GPL Google Chrome extension that allows your users to report bugs with a form that :
+BugMeBack is a free GNU/GPL extension for both Google Chrome and Opera that allows your users to report bugs with a form that :
 * ask all the elements to reproduce and understand the bug
 * give the user agent, screen size and url of the bug
 * give the console contents (console.log calls and javascript errors)